 If you don’t want to use a printable tooth fairy letter

 - Type a letter from the tooth fairy to the child in a tiny font and print it on pretty paper.
 Cut it out and roll it up.
 Tie it with a pretty ribbon.
-In the letter congratulate your child and write something complementary.
+In the letter congratulate your child and write something complimentary.
 Don’t forget to remind him to look after his teeth!

 Why give a tooth fairy certificate?

 There are two reasons:

 Firstly, your child will appreciate it and it doesn’t cost anything.
 Many kids see this as an important milestone which confirms that they are growing up.